Lyme Disease Testing and Diagnosis

 Tick Testing

-Testing ticks for Lyme disease and co-infections can provide useful information but has limitations.
+Testing ticks for Lyme disease and co-infections can sometimes provide useful information, though limitations remain.

 Pediatric Diagnosis

-Diagnosing Lyme disease in children presents unique challenges.
+Diagnosing Lyme disease in children presents unique challenges due to different symptom patterns and testing limitations.

 Additional Diagnostic Resources